DDM-Lab/Port_Scanning_Challenge/problem.md

 ## Hints

 - If you concatenate all fragments, you will be able to identify their encoding format.
-- You may need more than one decoding pass
 - How should you open the final file?
 - Use the walkthrough provided in the Qualtrics survey